 - All volunteers that assist during riding sessions start in the role of side-walker for a minimum of two weeks.
 Volunteers who have horsemanship experience can complete our horse leader assessment and transition into horse leaders.

-Horse leaders control the equine during therapy and adaptive riding sessions and with direction from the therapist or instructor, are responsible for maintaining a safe and effective session.
-Horse leaders are required to have previous horse experience by either owning or leasing a horse, riding lessons, or other comparable experience.
+Horse leaders control the equine during therapy and adaptive riding sessions and, with direction from the therapist or instructor, are responsible for maintaining a safe and effective session.
+Horse leaders must have previous horse experience through riding lessons, owning or leasing a horse, or other comparable experiences.
 Duties include leading the equine during sessions, grooming, tacking, and untacking, bringing in or turning out horses, basic barn chores, and other duties as needed.

 Horse Leaders must demonstrate knowledge and proficiency in:

 Tacking (Western and English)

 Side walkers walk alongside the horse and rider and assist in keeping that rider safe during their session.
 Following direction from therapist, side walkers may be asked to engage with their riders and assist in therapeutic activities unique to each rider.
 Side walkers also assist in sanitizing equipment after each session including helmets, belts, toys, and therapy equipment.

 No experience is necessary.
 Training is provided.